MRegeard/gammapy-docs-preview/_build/html/_sources/tutorials/analysis-1d/cta_sensitivity.rst.txt

 Point source sensitivity
 ========================

-Estimate the CTA sensitivity for a point-like IRF at a fixed zenith angle and fixed offset.
+Estimate the CTAO sensitivity for a point-like IRF at a fixed zenith angle and fixed offset.

 Introduction
 ------------

-This notebook explains how to estimate the CTA sensitivity for a point-like IRF at a fixed zenith angle and fixed offset, using the full containment IRFs distributed for the CTA 1DC.
+This notebook explains how to estimate the CTAO sensitivity for a point-like IRF at a fixed zenith angle and fixed offset, using the full containment IRFs distributed for the CTA 1DC.
 The significance is computed for a 1D analysis (ON-OFF regions) with the Li&Ma formula.